Lead is a type of metal that is found naturally on Earth. Lead is in all parts of our environment -- the air, the soil, and our homes.

 - Working With and Around Lead | En Español | 中国人 | Tiếng Việt | नेपाली | Soomaali | عربي

-- NIOSH: Lead information for workers
+- NIOSH: Occupational Lead Exposure

 - OSHA: Preventing Lead Exposure in Firing Ranges

 We rely on local public health agencies to ensure children with confirmed elevated blood lead levels are linked to appropriate follow-up services.
 We encourage local public health agencies to educate their communities about the risk of lead poisoning and promote blood lead screenings in high-risk areas.

 CDPHE: Case management of children with elevated blood lead levels